 Make sure you handle your dragon frequently and allow them to get out and explore often.
 If you can, also take them outside and allow them to absorb sunlight.

-Consider leaving your lights on for a little longer than normal, say around 14 or 15 hours.
 By convincing your bearded dragon that it’s quite “sunny” out, you stand a good chance of at the very least shortening the brumation period, although no promises.